-Ron Rainey is entering his third season as head coach of the Dartmouth women's soccer team in 2016.
+Ron Rainey is entering his fourth season as head coach of the Dartmouth women's soccer team in 2017.

 In his second season with the Big Green, Dartmouth finished 8-4-4 overall.
 Under Rainey in 2015, the Big Green allowed just 11 goals and scored 34.
 Under Rainey, defender Jackie Friedman took home Ivy League Defensive Player of the Year honors as well as All-Ivy honors for the second consecutive season.
 Friedman was also named to the National Soccer Coaches Assocation of America Division I Women's All-Mid Atlantic Region Second Team.
 Rainey also coached Remy Borinsky Lucille Kozlov to Second Team All-Ivy recognition.